Nasrin-Rahimi/DataStructure-and-Algorithm/Helpers/big-o-notation.md

 It's like math except it's an awesome, not-boring kind of math where you get to wave your hands through the details and just focus on what's basically happening.

-With big O notation we express the runtime in terms of—brace yourself—how quickly it grows relative to the input, as the input gets arbitrarily large.
+With big O notation we express the runtime in terms of — brace yourself — how quickly it grows relative to the input, as the input gets arbitrarily large.

 Let's break that down: